winglang/wing/docs/docs/02-concepts/02-application-tree.md

 Instances of preflight classes define the application's construct tree.
 This way you can think about the generated cloud infrastructure as a logical tree where each node is some logical piece of infrastructure which may contain children nodes which are also part of your application's infrastructure (composition).

-In Wing this tree structure is automatically generated for.
+In Wing this tree structure is automatically generated.
 Any class instantiated at the top level (global scope) is a child of the "root" node of of the tree.
-Any class instantiated inside another class (in its constructor or one of it's other preflight methods) will be placed as a child of that other class.
+Any class instantiated inside another class (in its constructor or one of its other preflight methods) will be placed as a child of that other class.

 ```js
 class ThumbnailBucket {